Latest listings on Jobs Central recruitment page:

 Staff Engagement: If you don’t listen to your staff, they may stop putting forward their ideas and lose motivation.

-Employee Retention: Listening to employee concerns can have a positive impact on retaining your key staff members.
+Employee Retention: Listening to employee concerns or ideas can have a positive impact on retaining your key staff members.

 Develop Trust: Listening to your employees gives you (and them) the opportunity to build your relationship.

-Being upfront: Your frontline employees in particular will be able to give you insights into what customers or suppliers are thinking, and by listening you can improve products and services.
+Being upfront: Your front-line employees in particular will be able to give you insights into what customers or livestock/commodity suppliers are thinking, and by listening you can improve products and services.

 Training gaps: Employees may be trying to communicate that they don’t know enough to complete their work to the required standard.
 Keep an ear to the ground in order to ascertain if training is needed.